Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 Let's look at the example of learning to drive as a window into understanding the typical progression of learning any new skill or applying any new concept.

 The first stage is unconscious incompetence.
 For a young driver, it seems so simple.
-You put your foot on the gas and steer the wheel.
+You put your foot on the gas or the brake and steer the wheel.
 They don't know what they don't know.
 This is why they make learner's permits.
+Ignorance is bliss.

 The third stage is conscious competence.
 They look in the rear-view/side mirrors, put on their blinker, look over their shoulder, and ease the car safely over to the next lane.
-It still takes 100% focus, but they now have the skill set.
+It still takes full focus and attention, but they now have the skill set.
+It's can feel effortful and/or invigorating.
 Let me point out that had they stopped driving during the first or second stage of learning, they would have never arrived here.
 You must take action to grow and learn.

 Last comes unconscious competence.
-Most of us can carry on a conversation with our kids in the car and safely look, signal, and change lanes safely with minimal effort.
+Most experienced drivers can carry on a conversation with others in the car and safely look, signal, and change lanes safely with minimal effort.
 We are executing our skills well without being focused on every automatic detail.
+This can feel like ease or boredom.

-You all can look back and remember those initial H&P's that were marathon sessions.
+Now, let's think back to med school - remember those initial H&P's that felt like marathon sessions?
 And by repetition and feedback, you became better and grew in skill.
 Pretty soon, you're touch typing or taking notes while talking to patients and processing the differential and plan almost automatically.

-Interestingly enough, competence and confidence are not perfectly aligned.
+How do confidence and competence relate?
 Many in medical education are familiar with the Dunning-Kruger effect.
-Often, but not always, there's a point of overconfidence on the learner's part while lacking competence.
+Often, but not always, there's a point of overconfidence on the learner's part while lacking competence which is why is progressive autonomy is in play.
 That is followed by the Valley of Despair, where confidence plummets even while competence rises.
 The realization that it's not as straightforward as thought sets in.
 As we continue showing up, trying, and learning, our competence and confidence then grow along the slope of enlightenment until we reach the plateau of sustainability, where our confidence rests high and steady even while we continue to learn.

 This Photo by Unknown Author is licensed under CC BY-SA

-Take a minute and look at the skills and abilities that are most important to you.
+Take a minute and review your skills and abilities that are most important to you.
 Where are you in your confidence for each one?
 What's the truth about your competence?
 Often, we need to trust the process (as imperfect as it is) and keep showing up, reading, learning, and growing; then, we will see our confidence rise.

 Have a joy-filled and action-taking, confidence-building week!